-This locomotive was built in 1910 by Manning and Wardle & Co and was delivered new to Stewarts & Lloyds at Corby.
+This locomotive was built in 1910 by Manning and Wardle & Co and was delivered new to Lloyd Ironstone Co to work in their quarries after the opening of blast furnaces in 1910 at Corby.

-Further locomotives were supplied there to the same Manning and Wardle design but as Manning and Wardle had ceased trading later ones were supplied by Kitson and then Robert Stephenson and Hawthorn limited following the closure of Kitsons.
+Further locomotives were supplied to work at Corby to the same Manning and Wardle design but as Manning and Wardle had ceased trading later ones were supplied by Kitson and then Robert Stephenson and Hawthorn limited following the closure of Kitsons.

 After withdrawal from service in 1968 the locomotive was preserved in storage at the Kent and East Sussex Railway from 1972 before going to North Woolwich in 1984 and then Peak Rail in 2002.